rishisareen/rishisareen-old.github.io/_posts/2019-01-05-my-2018-annual-review.markdown

 **Blog Writing:** Atleast one post a week, 52 posts a year.
 Simple.

-**Continue eliminate the non-essential:** To say yes to all the stuff, I've ruthlessly eliminate the inessential.
+**Continue eliminate the non-essential:** To say yes to all the stuff, I've to ruthlessly [eliminate the inessential.](http://jigyasu.com/habits/my-not-to-do-list.html)

 ## The Bottom Line